16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Timely

-Sit down with your sales team to discuss goals.
-Set business goals, not only for the sales organization in general but also for each step in your strategy.
-As you plan new initiatives, create goals that will tell you whether or not these are successful.
-Plan time to review your results and compare them with the original goals that you set.
+Here’s what I want you to do—sit down with your sales team to discuss goals.
+Set business goals, not only for the sales organization in general. but also for each step in your strategy.
+As you plan new initiatives, create goals to tell you whether they succeed.
+For example, if you implement lead scoring, you might track whether time to close is shorter.

-2. Create Your Ideal Customer Profile
+2. Create (or Reevaluate) Your Ideal Customer Profile

 3. Evaluate the Different Types of Sales Strategies